What is Subcontracting?

 As your project progresses, disagreements may occur between you and your contractor about a variety of issues, such as the scope of your job or how the project should be executed.

 It's best to specify a time frame in which you'll be paid.
-For example, you may request to be paid within seven days after your contractor has received payment from the client.
+For example, you may request to be paid within seven days after your construction industry contractor has received payment from the client.

 Don’t jump at every opportunity